-When a numerical computation unexpectedly returns Inf or Inf, we say that an over-flow error occurred.
-Similarly, underflow occurs when a number is smaller than the smallest representable number in a floating point format.
+When a numerical computation unexpectedly returns Inf or -Inf, we say that an overflow error occurred.
+Similarly, underflow is said to occur when a number is smaller than the smallest representable number in a floating point format.

-1.4 Encoding of floating point numbers Q
+1.4 Encoding of floating point numbers (1)

 Once a number format is specified through parameters $(p, E{\min}, E{\max})$ , the choice of encoding, i.e. the machine representation of numbers in this format, has no bearing on the magnitude and propagation of round-off errors.
 Studying encoding is, therefore, not essential for our purposes in this course, but we opted to cover the topic anyway in the hope that it will help the students build intuition on floating point numbers.
-We focus mainly on the single precision format, but the following discussion applies mutatis mutandis to the double and half-precision formats.
+We focus mainly on the single precision format, but the following discussion applies $mutatis\ mutandis$ to the double and half-precision formats.
 The material in this section is for information purposes only.